brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 =============================================================

 4.0.1 dev
+    - [Feature] Added a log model to use for a logger implementation.
+    - [Feature] Added a complete backtrace analysis to the log writer.
-    - [Bugfix] Prevent long analysis mata data from breaking the BE layout.
+    - [Bugfix] Prevent long analysis meta data from breaking the BE layout.

 4.0.0
     - [Feature] Added process resource analysis.